f7olivera/wea/README.md

 You will need
 - [Python >= 3.6](https://www.python.org/)
 - [pip](https://pypi.org)
 - a free API key for OpenWeather.
-You can find yours [here](https://home.openweathermap.org/api_keys), after signin in.
+You can find yours [here](https://home.openweathermap.org/api_keys), after signing in.

 ## Instalation
-Simply install wea by using [pip](https://pypi.org):
+Now you can install wea using [pip](https://pypi.org):

     pip install wea-clt